Iraqi prime minister survives assassination bid with drones | Law-Order

 But following the vote, militia supporters pitched tents near the Green Zone, rejecting the election results and threatening violence unless their demands for a recount were met.

 The unsubstantiated claims of voter fraud have cast a shadow over the vote.
-The standoff with the militia supporters has also increased tensions among rival Shiite factions that could reflect on the street and threaten Iraq's newfound relative stability.
+The standoff with the militia supporters has also increased tensions among rival Shiite factions that could spill into violence and threaten Iraq's newfound relative stability.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)